Gordon Rice: Biography, education

-Gordon Rice was born on 27 September 1933 in Los Angeles, California and educated at Los Angeles City College, University of California at Berkeley, U.C.L.A., and the University of Hawaii (MFA).
+Gordon Rice was born on 27 September 1933 in Los Angeles, California and educated at Los Angeles City College, University of California, Berkeley, University of California, Los Angeles, and the University of Hawaiʻi (Master of Fine Arts).
 He exhibited in Los Angeles and Hawaii 1961-1968.
 Rice is a Canadian citizen who emigrated to Canada in 1968, and has lived and shown in Victoria, British Columbia, Nakusp, Vancouver, and currently White Rock, British Columbia.
 He has maintained his associations with Los Angeles area artists, and has been notably an associate of Chicano artists Roberto Chavez, Marcus Villagran, and Roberto Gutiérrez.
 He has shown in Vancouver with his close California friend, Robert Ross, at the Pender Street Gallery in 1977.
 Rice and Ross exchange collage materials by mail continuously.
 In recent years Rice has shown mainly in various commercial galleries or at private shows in Vancouver.

 From 1977 through the 1990s Rice was active as an assistant curator with the Surrey Art Gallery, Surrey, British Columbia and also as a painting instructor at numerous community colleges and the Emily Carr College extension program.
 His teaching activity carried beyond, into the 2000s.